somu15/Vector_Hazard_and_Deaggregation/README.md

 Earthquake Spectra (submitted).

 NOTATIONS
-NIM = Number of IMs considered in the vector
+NIM = Number of IMs considered in the vector.
-NM = Number of magnitude bins in the deaggregation
+NM = Number of magnitude bins in the deaggregation.
-NR = Number of distance bins in the deaggregation
+NR = Number of distance bins in the deaggregation.

 INPUTS: